Patients Are Fed-up

 Combat Surprise Medical Billing

 Surprise medical billing has been a common practice for some professional healthcare practices for years.
-Although the new congressional efforts are being addressed primarily for facility balance billing, there is a direct correlation of how this will affect balance billing across all spectrums of healthcare, which will include private practices.
+Although the new congressional efforts are being addressed primarily for facility balance billing, there is a direct correlation of how this will affect balance billing across all healthcare spectrums, including private practices.

-There are several things you can do to ensure that your practice is never the causing factor of this issue for your patients.
+You can do several things to ensure that your practice is never the cause of this issue for your patients.
 Below are a few suggestions that I recommend:

 1. Educate Your Staff.
-The internal collection practices of your office should be held as the standard of how to execute business.
+Your office's internal collection practices should be held as the standard for business execution.
 Give them the resources they need to execute your collection process efficiently, within compliance, and implement proper protocol when servicing your patients.

 2. Secure SIGNED ABNs from your patients when suggesting services that may not be payable by Medicare and other insurers.